MIT-LCP/physionet-build/GuideForNewDevelopers.md

 #### 2.2.1 Install Python3

-*Note: Check if you already have a Python3 installed on your system(if you already have the latest version of Python3, you won't have to do the step 1.2.1), to check enter the following on CMD.*
+*Note: Check if you already have a Python3 installed on your system(if you already have the latest version of Python3, you won't have to do the step 2.2.1), to check enter the following on CMD.*

+TIP : If you are not sure what is a CMD, [here](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) is a read about CMD and how to open it.
 ```cmd
 python3 --version
 ```